Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/insightedge-python.markdown

 # Interactive Use

-There are two options to analyze data interactively in Python:
+There are two options for analyzing data interactively in Python:

 - [Zeppelin](../started/insightedge-zeppelin.html)<br>
 - command line shell